Christoph33one/viks-bakery/README.md

 ### Cake models
 I have created three serpate models for the cake menus.
 Each model is identical with displaying information on cake name, description, dietary and allergens.
-Once a product has been added to the data base, the suie administor can select when the product is added to the menu with an on_menu option.
+Once a product has been added to the data base, the site administor can select when the product is added to the menu with an on_menu option.
 A created_on date is also logged to the  data base for when the product was added and a time feild.

+---

-- Menu pages
+### Menu pages
 ![](assets/menu%20model.png)

 ---